Sunhaloo/first-todo-react/learning.md

       });
     }

-    // INFO: no need to validate the 'category' / 'completed' as it's going to be defaulted to 'Miscellaneous'!
+    // NOTE: no need to validate the 'category' / 'completed' as it's going to be defaulted to 'Miscellaneous'!

     // insert the new TODO item into the database const [todoId] = await db("todo").insert({